Archive for: Art. 103 IPL

 December 12th, 2008, Tomasz Rychlicki

-The Voivodeship Administrative Court (VAC) in Warsaw in a judgment of 11 December 2008, case file VI SA/Wa 1827/08, ruled that the protection of an industrial design may only apply to the appearance of an object – its external appearance, not to its internal structure.
-The cassation compliant bought before the Supreme Administrative Court was rejected in a decision of 16 December 2009, case file II GSK 238/09.
+The Voivodeship Administrative Court in Warsaw in its judgment of 11 December 2008 case file VI SA/Wa 1827/08 ruled that the protection of an industrial design may only apply to the appearance of an object – its external appearance, not to its internal structure.
+The Supreme Administrative Court in its judgment of 16 December 2009 case file II GSK 238/09 dismissed the cassation compliant.

 Wzór Przemysłowy Rp-9201